 A Self-developed QMS

-I asked Kim Strunge how UCPlus as an education centre works with Quality Management and ISO 9001 in practice.
+I asked Kim Strunge how UCPlus as an education center works with Quality Management Processes and ISO 9001 in practice.
 He informed me that they use a self-developed management system.
 Their management system is designed in PowerPoint and Excel.
-PowerPoint is used as an employee manual and Excel to a systematically follow up on deviations.
+PowerPoint is used as an employee manual and Excel to systematically follow up on deviations.
 All employees can access the system and all roles are visible.
 Leaders are part-owners of the system and have the responsibility of correcting the deviations that may occur: